chriskirknielsen/2020/src/en/pages/about.md

   ## Origin Story

   Front-end development is my main focus nowadays, but it wasn't always the case.
 I spent a lot of my free time in middle school playing around with graphic editing software (from MS Paint to Photoshop), and trying to skin a MySpace page.
-After a while, I started making a little website to talk about a video game I liked.
+After a while, I started making a little website to talk about a video game I liked (Jak & Daxter, if you're curious!).

   As that took off, I learned how to make **dynamic websites**, and built a community — back when discussion forums were still a thing.
 Designing and developing that was a hobby that became a passion project of mine, and grew far bigger than my teenage self could ever have anticipated.
 I was one of those antiquated "webmasters"…